Garbage & Recycling

 Computers, monitors & printers

-Bring to COMPUTER RECYCLING DROP-OFF area at Service Garage off Oakes Road (Building 10) weekdays 7 AM-3 PM.
+Bring to the COMPUTER RECYCLING DROP-OFF area at the Service Garage off Oakes Road (Building 10), weekdays from 7 AM to 3 PM.

 Construction debris